 Check out the following video clip from engineer Ruthie Ben Dor during a Write the Docs conference.
 Responding to the question, “What are the three most important elements of producing API documentation?”
 Ruthie emphasizes the need to include code samples.

 Around the 4:15 mark, Ruthie says,

 I think that if you’re going to produce API documentation, there are 3 things that should either be included in it or that you should do in the course of making it.
 The most important thing, I think, if you just want people to just start using it is code examples.
 There are many API documentation generators that will generate code samples for you.
 Sometimes they’re not great, so having someone actually go through and vet those code samples to make sure that they actually work correctly – that’s huge.
 It’s one thing to be given a method and how it’s called, but for the developer to have to take that and figure out how to make working code, hitting that endpoint, it’s just a little bit more of a barrier.
 As opposed to if they can just copy and paste in their browser console to prove that it works to themselves, that’s a really nice way to lower the barrier to entry.
 Code samples are huge, and code samples in a variety of languages that people are likely to use with your API.
 (Ruthie Ben Dor: API documentation and developer portals 2/3 - YouTube)

 Why do engineers so frequently say they want code?
-Code examples show how to implement the abstract, narrative explanation in an actual way.
-In that sense, they are extremely powerful tools to help users understand the right actions to take.
+Code examples show how to implement an abstract, narrative explanation in an actual way.
+Code shows how to use reference APIs toward some actionable and tangible end.
+In that sense, code is an extremely powerful tool to help users understand how to use your API.

 Want to buy me lunch?
 Click the Donate button below to donate $10 through Paypal.